 Standing for the minimum viable product, MVP is the product development stage that demonstrates the minimum set of the most functional features.
 This minimum version of the product working model is meant to be shared with the maximum number of early adopters to answer the main question - whether it is viable.

 As Eric Ries states in his Lean Startup, “Success is not delivering a feature; success is learning how to solve the customer’s problem.”

 Therefore, MVPs are usually developed to test out the initial platform or application and receive user feedback for further improvements.
 Gleaning insights from the MVP launch benefits in increased cost-efficiency as being compared to the full product launch.
-In addition, the choice for an MVP over full product decreases the risk of financial loss and allows planning accurate estimates and development assumptions.
+In addition, the choice for an MVP over a full product decreases the risk of financial loss and allows planning accurate estimates and development assumptions.

 Artkai development team offers a set of engaging models to offer the best match for your project management whether it is for MVP, prototype, or design development purposes.
 Find out how we manage product development and design processes here.

 MVP as opposed to the POC or prototype is the solution that is most similar to the end product.
-It provides user interface, minimum functionality, and can be already used within the market.
+It provides a user interface, minimum functionality, and can be already used within the market.
 Minimum viable product launch has such advantages as: